Chart Color Schemes

 Dalyellup lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Dalyellup's population is approximately 11,201 as of August 2025.
-This figure represents an increase of 1,431 people since the 2021 Census, which reported a population of 9,770.
-The growth is inferred from ABS data showing an estimated resident population of 10,711 in June 2024 and an additional 333 validated new addresses since the Census date.
-This results in a population density ratio of 685 persons per square kilometer.
-Dalyellup's growth rate of 14.6% since the 2021 census exceeds the national average of 8.6%.
-The primary driver for this growth is natural increase, contributing approximately 65.5% of overall population gains during recent periods.
+Dalyellup's population is around 11,296 as of November 2025.
+This reflects an increase of 1,526 people since the 2021 Census, which reported a population of 9,770 people.
+The change is inferred from the estimated resident population of 10,711 from the ABS as of June 2024 and an additional 366 validated new addresses since the Census date.
+This level of population equates to a density ratio of 691 persons per square kilometer.
+Dalyellup's growth of 15.6% since the 2021 census exceeded the national average of 8.9%.
+Population growth for the area was primarily driven by natural growth, contributing approximately 65.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023, based on 2022 data.
-Future population dynamics project an above median growth for non-metropolitan areas, with Dalyellup expected to increase by 2,270 persons to 2041, representing a total increase of 15.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas.
+The area is expected to increase by 2,270 persons to 2041, reflecting a total increase of 14.9% over the 17 years.

 Frequently Asked Questions - Population